aaronparker/aaronparker.github.io/_posts/2016-12-13-managing-universal-apps-microsoft-intune.md

 # Online vs. Offline Distribution

-In&nbsp;this scenario where Universal apps are synchronised with the Business Store and deployed via Volume-Purchased Apps, app distribution is _Online_.
+In this scenario where Universal apps are synchronised with the Business Store and deployed via Volume-Purchased Apps, app distribution is _Online_.
 Where devices are connected to the Internet and managed via a cloud-based device management solution, this type of distribution mechanism makes sense.

 Intune does support _Offline_ distribution of Universal apps; however, this doesn't necessarily make sense for connected devices plus access to download apps from the Windows Store for Business for offline distribution is controlled by the vendor of the app.
 If they don't make the app available for offline distribution you must deliver the app online.